Clemapfel/jluna/docs/manual.md

 # jluna: Manual & Tutorial

-This document will go over most of jlunas features, explaining most of them in detail.
-The manual is structured in a way that ramps up in complexity, first guiding users on how to accomplish basic tasks such as calling julia code or transferring values between states, then introduce more elaborate features such as custom usertypes, asynchronous programming and performance optimization.
+This manual will go over all of jlunas features and how to use them.
+It is structured in a way that ramps up in complexity, starting with basic things like calling functions and basic interaction between the C++ and Julia state and ending with multi-threading and performance optimization.

+It is recommend that you read this manual in order, an interactive table of contents is provided for easy access.

-This manual assumes that all users are familiar with the basics of Julia, if this is not the case, it may be necessary to first work through the excellent [official manual](https://docs.julialang.org/en/v1/), to at least get an overview of basic principles of the language.
+This manual assumes that all users are familiar with the basics of Julia.
+If this is not the case, it may be necessary to first work through the excellent [official manual](https://docs.julialang.org/en/v1/) to, at least, get an overview of Julias syntax and structure.

-jluna makes extensive use of newer C++20 features, as well as high-level techniques, which may provide a challenge for users only familiar with Julia and/or C. To address this, most example code will have a hint section like so:
+jluna makes extensive use of newer C++20 features and high-level techniques such as [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) and template meta functions.
+This may provide a barrier of entry to users less familiar with the intricacies of the language.
+To address this, hints in the form of qutation blocks are provided where necessary:

-> **Hint**: Quotation blocks like these are reserved for additional information or explanations of C++ and/or Julia features, providing some guidance for users who are unfamiliar with any particular feature of either language.
+> **Hint**: Quotation blocks like these are reserved for additional information or explanations of C++ and/or Julia features only.
+Users who consider themself very familiar with both, can safely skip them.

 ---